 Weblog & News

-As you can tell by listening to the short video, it's a sweet little song.
-Ever since I composed Good Morning to You My Sweetheart, I have been singing the first couple of phrases to Tom whenever we wake up and start our day.
+"Good Morning to You My Sweetheart" is a charming little song.
+Ever since I composed the song, I have been singing the first couple of phrases to Tom whenever we wake up and start our day.
 It's a catchy little tune with clever lyrics that we also sing for folks a our local gigs.
 However, the song never did get much attention from music streaming websites, having about 120 views on Youtube and definitely not making it to our Top 10 Downloads list.
+Until I gave it a facelift, and now the views are up considerably, which means a lot to me, because I think it's nice to share upbeat cheerful music that can make people happier.

 The Songwriting Workshop